superhu4/bibledelight/content/plans/ccci.md

 - After Holy Week through May: Acts and Epistles
 - June and July: Freestyle (Old Testament wisdom and / or other Scripture)
 - August through Christmas week: Pentateuch, History, and Prophets grouped on five-year rotation:[^4]
-  - Year A: Genesis, Ezra, and Isaiah
+  - Year A: Genesis, Ezra through Esther, and Isaiah
   - Year B: Exodus, 1 Kings (or 2 Kings), and Ezekiel
   - Year C: Leviticus, 1 Samuel (or 2 Samuel), Jeremiah, and Lamentations
   - Year D: Numbers, Joshua, Judges, Ruth, Daniel, and Hosea